sgaunet/ansible-role-forgejo/README.md

 Forgejo is a self-hosted lightweight software forge.
 Easy to install and low maintenance, it just does the job.
 Forgejo is a community-driven fork of Gitea.

+This role implements the [binary installation method](https://forgejo.org/docs/latest/admin/installation/binary/) as described in the official Forgejo documentation, providing an automated and idempotent way to manage Forgejo binary installations across your infrastructure.

 ## Features

 - Downloads and installs Forgejo binary from official releases